-After sonic booms were heard, two stones were recovered in Tamilnadu, Salem, Kakangari, India.
+At 8:00 A.M., sonic booms were heard and two stones were recovered in Tamil Nadu, Salem district, at Kangankarai (Madras Railway), India (C. A. Silberrad, Indian Civil Service, 1932).
 One stone was broken into pieces while the other, weighing 347 g, was preserved.
 Most of this meteorite is accounted for in only four institutions, with the above specimen being obtained through the Natural History Museum in London by an American meteorite dealer.

 The Kakangari grouplet has unique petrologic and O-isotopic characteristics that distinguish it from other chondrite groups, including the following: